techbygiusi/Labby/README.md

+> **Disclaimer:** Labby is a vibe-coded project built mainly with Codex from OpenAI and Claude from Anthropic.

 # 🧪 Labby - Next Gen | Map Your Homelab

 Labby is a lightweight homelab inventory and topology tool with persistent, browser-independent storage.